To the homepage of Moto Morini Club Nederland

 Next: I'll build a new wiring loom.

 20 September 2011 Yes, the wiring was to come first.
-That was the plan.
+That was the original plan.
 Sometimes things do not go according to plan.
 First of all, I put the small rubber blocks back under the frame.
 The center stand folds back to it.
 Cleaned them with some silicone spray.
-Used a tiny drop of Loctite on the unsecured nuts to avoid loosing them. ;) Next, the rear swingarm went back in place.
+Used a tiny drop of Loctite on the unsecured nuts to avoid loosing them. ;) Next, the rear swingarm went back into place.
 Pretty straight forward job.
 The holes precisely opposite the holes in the engine mounting plates of the frame, shove the axle through and ready.

 Below Gianni's beautiful 3½ Sport, a source of inspiration for me:

 the rubber blocks under the frame.
-The centre stand folds back to it
+The centre stand folds back to it.

-the rear swingarm axle with the three bronze rings
+the rear swingarm axle with the three bronze rings.

 set of keys for the brandnew steering lock.
-Lhs the previous lock which had to be drilled out, as there were no keys with it
+Lhs the previous lock which had to be drilled out, as there were no keys with it.

-the new steering lock
+the new steering lock.

 Unfortunately, it was not that simple.
 First of all two small plates (62) have to be bolted loosly to the engine mounting plates.
 They should be loose, to be able to let the axle (53) pass.
 Soon as the axle is in place, the small plates can be bolted thighly.
 But before you do so, three bronze rings (52), which fill small gaps between the rear swingarm and the engine mounting plates, have to be in place.
 One ring fitted perfectly, but for some strange reason, the axle could not pass the two other rings.
 I looked at the rings before I started and they looked identical, apart from different thickness.
 Just as I wanted to call it a day (at about 23h), I took the lot apart again.
 Two rings would not fit around the axle.
 I made the holes tenths of mm's wider and then they fitted the axle perfectly.
-After that I put the lot back in place.
-Finally, everything was done at midnight, including clearing up tools ;).
+After that I put the lot back into place.
+Finally, everything was done at midnight, including putting my tools back;).
 I have to buy different grease nippels (50 + 74).
 The rear set is not original factory made and one of the two bolts is fixed into the swingarm axle.
 Normally there is a mini grease nippel on that spot.
 Later with the rear set fixed on the bike, both sides have to come off during maitenance.
 Then with the new nippel the axle can be greased.

-the bronze rings indicated by the red arrows
+the bronze rings indicated by the red arrows.

 frame

-On the left, a picture of the frame.
+lhs a picture of the frame.

 Click on picture for original size.